Table of Contents

 Bacterial meningitis is associated with high mortality rates.
 Twenty percent of all patients die of infections caused by the pathogens Pneumococci and Listeria.
 In acute bacterial meningitis caused by S. aureus, the mortality rates can be as high as 20–40%.
-Possible adverse effects are – among others—hearing impairment, neuropsychological deficits, hemiparesis, epileptic seizures, and cranial nerve palsies.
+Possible adverse effects are, among others, hearing impairment, neuropsychologic deficits, hemiparesis, epileptic seizures, and cranial nerve palsies.

 Features of meningococcal meningitis

 N. meningitidis is transmitted via droplet infection.
-In case of suspicion, the affected patients have to be isolated until 24 hours after the start of antibiotic therapy.
-People who have had contact with the infected patients should be given post-exposition prophylaxis consisting of rifampicin and ciprofloxacin/or ceftriaxone.
+In suspicious cases, the affected patients must be isolated until 24 hours after the start of antibiotic therapy.
+People who have had contact with the infected patients should be given post-exposure prophylaxis consisting of rifampicin and ciprofloxacin/or ceftriaxone.